taskcollect/userman/README.md

         }
         ```
 * GET /v1/get

+    *Gets preferences and/or stored credentials of the user.*
     * JSON Payload:
         * `user` (string) the person's username
         * `secret` (string) the person's password